paragoner1/crisis-companion/README.md

 - **Solana Mobile Integration** - Launch on Seeker with mobile wallet
 - **Emergency Partnerships** - 911 centers and hospital integrations
 - **Gamification Launch** - SOS Hero system with BONK/SKR rewards
-- **Premium Features Launch** - Medical AI and Advanced Crash Detection
+- **Advanced Features Launch** - Medical AI and Advanced Crash Detection
 ## 📚 **Citations & Sources**

 All data, statistics, and life-saving instructions in Solana SOS are sourced from recognized authorities.
 See [CITATIONS.md](CITATIONS.md) for complete source documentation.